← The journal AI & SaaS February 19, 2026

 What's Actually Shipping (Not Just Hype)

-I'm generally sceptical of technology hype cycles, but the agentic AI market appears to be developing rather quickly into something substantial.
+I'm generally skeptical of technology hype cycles, but agentic AI is developing quickly into something buyers are testing seriously.

 Agentic AI refers to systems that can autonomously execute complex workflows, make decisions, and adapt to circumstances without requiring human intervention at each step.
 This is qualitatively different from the AI copilots we've become accustomed to.